Black Orpheus: Reception

-Exoticizing gaze
+Critical response

+On Rotten Tomatoes, the film holds a rating of 87% from 71 reviews, and an average rating of 7.9/10, with the consensus: "Colorful, atmospheric, and infectious, Black Orpheus takes an ancient tale and makes it fresh anew, thanks in part to its bewitching bossa nova soundtrack."
+Metacritic assigned the film a weighted average score of 81 out of 100, based on 8 critics, indicating "universal acclaim".

-The Palme d'Or and Oscar-winning film was celebrated internationally and criticized in Brazil; Vinicius de Moraes, author of the play Orfeu da Conceição upon which the film was based, was outraged by the film and left the theater in the middle of the screening.
-The adaptation by Marcel Camus reinforced various stereotypes about Brazilian culture and society and about Afro-Brazilians specifically, portraying the characters as "simple-minded, overtly sexual, and interested only in singing and dancing."
+However, the film has been criticized, especially in Brazil.
+Vinicius de Moraes, author of the 1956 play Orfeu da Conceição upon which the film was based, was outraged and left the theater in the middle of the screening.
+Critics of the adaptation by Marcel Camus argued that it reinforced various stereotypes about Brazilian culture and society and about Afro-Brazilians specifically, portraying the characters as "simple-minded, overtly sexual, and interested only in singing and dancing."
 Setting out to make itself more "appealing" to foreign audiences, the film resorts to a "cheap and problematic exoticism" of Brazil.

-Aggregated reviews

-On Rotten Tomatoes, the film holds a rating of 87% from 70 reviews with the consensus: "Colorful, atmospheric, and infectious, Black Orpheus takes an ancient tale and makes it fresh anew, thanks in part to its bewitching bossa nova soundtrack."

-Awards and honors
+Awards and nominations

-Black Orpheus won the Palme d'Or at the 1959 Cannes Film Festival, the 1960 Academy Award for Best Foreign Language Film, the 1960 Golden Globe Award for Best Foreign Film and was nominated for the 1961 BAFTA Award for Best Film.
+Black Orpheus won the Palme d'Or at the 1959 Cannes Film Festival, the 1960 Academy Award for Best Foreign Language Film, and the 1960 Golden Globe Award for Best Foreign Film, and was nominated for the 1961 BAFTA Award for Best Film.
 In the last case, Brazil was credited together with France and Italy.
 In July 2021, the film was shown in the Cannes Classics section at the 2021 Cannes Film Festival.

 Influence

-Black Orpheus was cited by Jean-Michel Basquiat as one of his early musical influences, while Barack Obama notes in his memoir Dreams from My Father (1995) that it was his mother's favorite film.
+Black Orpheus was cited by artist Jean-Michel Basquiat as one of his early musical influences, while Barack Obama notes in his memoir Dreams from My Father (1995) that it was his mother's favorite film.
 Obama, however, did not share his mother's preferences upon first watching the film during his first years at Columbia University: "I suddenly realized that the depiction of the childlike blacks I was now seeing on the screen, the reverse image of Conrad's dark savages, was what my mother had carried with her to Hawaii all those years before, a reflection of the simple fantasies that had been forbidden to a white, middle-class girl from Kansas, the promise of another life: warm, sensual, exotic, different."

 The film's soundtrack also inspired Vince Guaraldi's 1962 album Jazz Impressions of Black Orpheus.

-As a child, Bong Joon-ho watched the film on Korean television and it made a big impact on him.
+As a child, filmmaker Bong Joon-ho watched the film on Korean television and it made a big impact on him.

-Arcade Fire's fourth studio album Reflektor featured themes linked and inspired by the film.
+Arcade Fire's fourth studio album Reflektor (2013) featured themes linked and inspired by the film.